L.A.'s best Irish pubs

 There are Irish pubs that feature music, and then there are music venues that happen to live in an Irish pub.
 Molly Malone's has been brewing up its own little pint of Dublin in L.A. since 1969 and showcasing musical talent (and a great beer list) every step of the way.
 Rock, Irish folk, country—the lineup spans the genre gamut, and with Molly's stellar acoustics, it's one of L.A.'s better pubs for catching a show.
 Dinner and a show, in fact—on nights with live music, their kitchen is open until 10pm.
 True, the menu sometimes reads as less than traditional—ask for O'Brien Fries and you'll get a plate of French—but the Kildare Hot Corned Beef Sandwich is as Irish as they come.
 Plus, you'll need some sustenance while you dance the night away by the main stage, also known as the Snug.

 Its mascot is a drunken toddler named Reilly, and really, is there anything more Irish than that?
-Rock and Reilly's has maintained a frat house status among West Hollywood watering holes, throwing epic St. Patrick's Day block parties and boasting maxims like, "A new study shows that binge-drinking leads to a kick-ass good time."
-But it's also the perfect pub to partake in casual whiskey tastings (a new whiskey is featured each week) or to make friends at the bar during a crowded Saturday night.
+Rock and Reilly's has maintained a frat house status among West Hollywood's watering holes, throwing epic St. Paddy's Day block parties and boasting maxims like, "A new study shows that binge-drinking leads to a kick-ass good time."
+But it's also the perfect pub to partake in casual whiskey tastings—in their plush "whiskey gallery," no less—or to make friends at the bar during a crowded Saturday night.
 If all that testosterone proves too much to handle, step outside onto Reilly's outdoor patio with an order of the Irish Nachos, a fan favorite.
-Made with homemade kettle chips and topped with peppered bacon, Irish cheddar and corn salsa—the snack provides just enough sustenance to refuel for another round of bro-tastic shots.
+Comprised of house-made kettle chips and topped with peppered bacon, Irish cheddar and corn salsa—the snack provides just enough sustenance to refuel for another round of bro-tastic shots.

-The quaint community of Toluca Lake has its fair share of restaurants, cafés and bars, but for a pub that takes pride in its steady drinking crew, head to Timmy Nolan's for a pint (or one of the 20+ Irish whiskeys available).
+The quaint community of Toluca Lake has its fair share of restaurants, cafés and bars, but for a pub that takes pride in its steady drinking crew, head to Timmy Nolan's for a pint (or one of the 20-plus Irish whiskeys available).
 Starting around 3pm, the first floor of this dark, quintessential Irish pub begins to fill up with regulars asking about friends and family between sips of Guinness and Fuller's London Porter, stopping their chatter only for snacks from the small grill across the bar (the potato skins are great if you're craving comfort food).
-Upstairs, a full dining room is available for pub goers to try the Irish stew, fish and chips, and more.
-But beware on game day: the vibe quickly morphs from a relaxed Cheers atmosphere to that of rabid sports fans rooting for their team.
-Blimey!
+Upstairs, a full dining room is available for pub goers to try the Irish stew, fish and chips and more.
+But beware game day: the vibe quickly morphs from a relaxed Cheers atmosphere to that of a sports bar packed with rabid fans rooting for their team.
+Blimey.